gochain/docs/nodes/README.md

 This directory contains instructions for configuring and running GoChain with `docker-compose` on the `testnet`, `mainnet`, a private network, or a local development instance.

-Instructions for running a custom private network are [here](custom).

 Instructions for running a *signing* node are [here](../signers/nodes).

 ## Prerequisites